Tutorial on amortized optimization

-We now take a review and tour of the key applications of amortized optimization to show some unifying ideas that can be shared between all of these topics. \Cref{tab:rw} summarizes the methods.
+This section takes a review and tour of many key applications of amortized optimization to show some unifying ideas that can be shared between all of these topics. \Cref{tab:rw} summarizes the methods.
 The subsections in here are meant to be standalone and can be randomly accessed and read in any order.
 I scope closely to providing the relevant context for just the amortized optimization components and under-emphasize the remaining context of each research area.

 \textbf{Warning.} Even though I try to provide the relevant background and notation to present the amortized optimization components, each section is meant to be a review rather than an introduction to these research topics.
 I defer further background to the original literature.